What is the difference between KPIs vs OKRs vs Goals?

 In Waymaker you can see how goals are connected to each other, easily seeing what is impacting success down the line or up the line.

-Can an organisation use KPIs and OKRs (Goals) together?
+Can an organization use KPIs and OKRs (Goals) together?

 Technically, yes.
 But it is much simpler and more effective to set good goals.